johnlokerse/azure-bicep-mcp-integration-setup/docs/codex-cli-setup.md

 ## Available Tools

-Once connected, Claude Code has access to these Bicep tools:
+Once connected, Codex CLI has access to these Bicep tools:

 | Tool                                  | Description                                                                      |
 | ------------------------------------- | -------------------------------------------------------------------------------- |